arfisher/Allison-Rclass-Project/README.md

 2023-02-16 First release with Data and Code folders with materials for data cleaning and initial exploration.
 2023-03-03 Project 1 - data cleaning and exploratory plots finished 2023-03-21 Project 2 - Analysis code updated exploring what factors effect clutch completion, results in Results directory.
-No products yet
+No products yet, still need to fix up a bunch of READMEs from this project and last
 # Acknowledgement

  This template was cloned and modified from <https://github.com/andreashandel/dataanalysis-template> and mbutler's version <https://github.com/mbutler808/Project-template.git>